yaelhm/hyperscanning-toolkit/examples/3hyper_mother_infant/README.md

 ## Known gap versus the full study design

-The example input scenario for this dataset asks for three network levels: each participant's intra-brain network, the mother-infant inter-brain network, and a combined 36-node "hyper-brain" network, plus metrics summarized over 10 ROIs.
+The example input scenario for this dataset asks for two network levels: each participant's intra-brain network and the mother-infant inter-brain network.
 The toolkit as it stands today builds the first two (intra-brain per participant, inter-brain per pair) but has no step that merges them into a third combined hyper-brain graph, and no ROI-aggregation step — node metrics are per-channel only.
 Both would be additive follow-up